awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-voicechannel.md

 # AWS::Pinpoint::VoiceChannel<a name="aws-resource-pinpoint-voicechannel"></a>

+A *channel* is a type of platform that you can deliver messages to\.
+To send a voice message, you send the message through the voice channel\.
+Before you can use Amazon Pinpoint to send voice messages, you have to enable the voice channel for an Amazon Pinpoint application\.

-Updates the status and settings of the voice channel for an application\.
+The VoiceChannel resource represents the status and other information about the voice channel for an application\.

 ## Syntax<a name="aws-resource-pinpoint-voicechannel-syntax"></a>